 The AI Revolution

-As AI continues to permeate every industry, AMD’s latest offerings are particularly timely.
+As AI continues to permeate every industry, AMD’s latest products are particularly timely.
 The EPYC 9965 shines in end-to-end AI workloads, boasting up to 3.7 times the performance compared to competitors.
 For smaller enterprises looking to harness generative AI models, the EPYC 9965 offers 1.9 times the throughput performance against the competition.
 In simpler terms, if you’re in the business of AI, these processors could be your new best friend.

 And let’s not forget the EPYC 9575F.
 With its ability to support a 1,000-node AI cluster, it can push out an eye-popping 700,000 inference tokens per second.
 If you’ve ever felt the frustration of slow processing times, this could be the solution you’ve been waiting for.